star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model recover [OPTIONS] MODEL
 ```

-- This command recovers a removed model, you can run `swcli model list --show-removed` to fetch removed models.
+- This command recovers a removed model.
+You can run `swcli model list --show-removed` to fetch removed models.
-- `MODEL` argument uses the `Model URI` format, so you can recover the whole model or a specified-version model.
+- `MODEL` argument uses the `Model URI` format so that you can recover the whole model or a specified-version model.
-- Only support full version in `Model URI` format when you recover a model.
+- Only the full version in `Model URI` format is supported when you recover a model.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|